'Father of Pac-Man,' Masaya Nakamura, Dies At Age 91

 Pixel

 "Did you know that the original name for Pac-Man..
-(Score:2)
+(Score:3)

 ...was Puck-Man?
 You'd think it was because he looks like a hockey puck, but it actually comes from the Japanese phrase 'Paku-Paku,' which means to flap one's mouth open and closed.
 They changed it because they thought Puck-Man would be too easy to vandalize, you know, like people could just scratch off the P and turn it into an F or whatever."